vitaly-rudenko/streamline/README.md

 Quickly scope into selected files and folders, hiding everything else.
 Useful in large projects and monorepos to focus on modules that you're currently working on.

+> Use `Scoped Paths: Change Current Scope...` to manage your scopes.

 > When scoped, Workspace Folder is removed if it does not contain any scoped files.

 > This feature is achieved by analyzing your project files and modifying `files.exclude` accordingly.